 High school students who are about to begin their college careers and are children or legal dependents of full-time UTHealth classified employees are eligible to compete for this award.

 Each award recipient must either enter an accredited U.S. college the following fall semester as a full-time student and pursue a course of study leading to either an associate of arts or baccalaureate degree or enter an accredited technical school.
 The letter of acceptance from an accredited U.S. college is required when the application is submitted.

 All UCSC Educational Award Program recipient(s) are chosen from submitted award applications.
 Any son or daughter of a classified employee of The University of Texas Health Science Center at Houston who will be leaving high school should submit a completed application.
 The deadline for 2015 is June 5, 2015.
 The status of the UTHealth employee will be verified before application will be considered by the Educational Awards Program Committee.

 Send applications to:

-All applications had to be postmarked by April 26, 2014.
+All applications must be postmarked by June 5, 2015.
 No copies or scans will be considered if originals are not received.